Catalog variant data and product groupings

 .

-Notice that variants let you specify the sizes the shoes comes in.
+Notice that with variants, you can specify the sizes the shoes comes in.

 The following is the JSON object you can use to identify the Coveo Soccer Shoes - Red